It’s no secret cats rule the internet.

 George: Did I ask your opinion?
-No. Anyway, you will find some of the most popular cat content leverages common human storylines, it is though those stories people connect (much as we discussed above).
+No. Anyway, you will find some of the most popular cat content leverages common human storylines.
+And it is through those stories people connect (much as we discussed above).
 Cats also allow humans to connect over stories that might be embarrassing or not acceptable to tell about themselves.
-So they can project these feelings or experiences on to us, work through them, and/or connect around them safely.
+So humans can project these feelings or experiences onto us, work through them, and/or connect around them safely.

 George: Yes, but it’s an inclusive type of storytelling.
-It’s about telling a story which people can feel part of and relate to the individual storylines in their own lives.
+It’s about telling a story people can feel part of.
+That way, they relate to the individual storylines in their own lives.

-Me: Oh, I wrote a blog post about that last summer, the minimalist approach to brand storytelling.
+Me: Oh, I wrote a blog post about inclusive brand storytelling last year, remember?

-George: Hmmm…I’m sorry, when all the sudden did this interview become about you?
+George: Hmmm…I’m sorry, when did this interview become about you?
 Do you even need me here or do you just want to go ahead and talk about yourself?
 You certainly don’t need to waste my time for that.

 What would your cat add to this list?